About the Compass Award

-The Robert M. Gettings (RMG) Compass Award recognizes the achievements of individuals who, while working in the private sector, have made significant contributions to the development of publicly funded state service systems for people with developmental disabilities through research, the design of new service models, training, technical assistance, and consultation.
+The Robert M. Gettings (RMG) Compass Award recognizes the achievements of individuals who, while working in the private sector, have made significant contributions to the development of publicly funded state service systems for people with intellectual and developmental disabilities through research, the design of new service models, training, technical assistance, and consultation.

-November 2019, Ms. Thaler's career began in 1971 serving people with intellectual and developmental disabilities both in the private sector and in the public sector.
+Ms Thaler’s career began in 1971 serving people with intellectual and developmental disabilities both in the private sector and in the public sector.
 She began working in Pennsylvania provider agencies in the early years of community services as a direct care worker, a houseparent and in a range of supervisory positions.
-In 1987, Ms. Thaler joined Pennsylvania state government and served until 2003, for the last ten of those years as the Deputy Secretary of what is now the Office of Developmental Programs.
+In 1987, Ms Thaler joined the Pennsylvania state government and served until 2003, for the last ten of those years as the Deputy Secretary of what is now the Office of Developmental Programs.
 She returned to the position and served again from 2015 through 2018.
-Between her two stints as Pennsylvania's state director, Ms. Thaler served as the Director of Quality Improvement for the U.S. Department of Health and Human Services' Center for Medicare & Medicaid Services (CMS) from 2003-2006 and was responsible for developing federal waiver application and oversight of state-operated Medicaid home and community-based services waiver programs.
+Between her two stints as Pennsylvania’s state director, Ms Thaler served as the Director of Quality Improvement for the U.S. Department of Health and Human Services’ Center for Medicare & Medicaid Services (CMS) from 2003-2006 and was responsible for developing federal waiver application and oversight of state-operated Medicaid home and community-based services waiver programs.
 From 2007-2016 she served as the Executive Director of the National Association of State Directors of Developmental Disabilities Services (NASDDDS).
-Nancy is currently working as a Special Assistant to the Secretary of Pennsylvania's Department of Human Services to expand and develop services for children with complex medical care needs so they can live at home with family.
+Nancy is currently working as a Special Assistant to the Secretary of Pennsylvania’s Department of Human Services to expand and develop services for children with complex medical care needs so they can live at home with family.

 November 2018, David was the Senior Associate Vice President of the University of Colorado System, Executive Director of the Coleman Institute for Cognitive Disabilities, and the Coleman-Turner Chair in Cognitive Disability in the CU Department of Psychiatry, School of Medicine for 17 years.